josegabrielnb/reproducible-research_homework/README.md

 # Reproducible research: version control and R

-1. Answers to questions 1, 2 and 3 are embedded within the logistic_growth repo: https://github.com/PennyHodgson/logistic_growth
+1. Answers to questions 1, 2 and 3 are embedded within the logistic_growth repository: https://github.com/PennyHodgson/logistic_growth
 2. See above
 3. See above
 4. a)  A script for simulating a random walk is provided in the question-4-code folder of this repo.
 Execute the code to produce the paths of two random walks.
 What do you observe?
 (10 points)